-Our 2021 sustainability report is divided into two parts.
+Our 2022 sustainability report is divided into two parts.
 Part 1 explains the context of ADVA, which is relevant both for an understanding of our business field and, more specifically, for the environmental management and energy management systems.
-Part 1 also contains information and answers on the Sustainability Reporting Standards of the Global Reporting Initiative (GRIo Standards 2016).
-This applies to content that has not been rated as material within the meaning of the German Commercial Code (HGB) but should be reported in accordance with GRI standards and the "comprehensive" option.
+Part 1 also contains information and answers on the Sustainability Reporting Standards of the Global Reporting Initiative (GRI® Standards 2021).
+This applies to content that has not been rated as material within the meaning of the German Commercial Code (HGB).